Master of Geospatial Information Science and Technology

 (Is this the program for me?
 How do I apply?)

-Admission to the program is competitive and begins with an evaluation of the students past academic performance (as a function of undergraduate GPA and a letter describing the applicant’s professional ambitions and experience.
+Admission to the program is competitive and begins with an evaluation of the students past academic performance (as a function of undergraduate GPA), work-related experience, and a letter describing the applicant’s professional ambitions and experience.
 Applicants must hold a baccalaureate degree from an accredited undergraduate school with an overall GPA of 3.0.
 Students with less than a 3.0 undergraduate GPA may be still be considered for admission based on the remaining criteria, including other graduate coursework or through provisional status, after which full admission will be contingent on grades of a B or better in the GIS curriculum.
 These determinations will be made on a case-by-case basis.

 All applicants must submit: